boyd109/boyd109.github.io/blog/co-op/co-op2.md

 I did roughly 70 interviews.
 I probably failed ~80% of them.
 This is solely focused on interviews.
 Some companies sent coding challenges first that either screen me out when I failed it, screened me out after I aced it, or moved forward with me after I aced it.

-I would describe myself as a medium strong candidate on interviewing with experience on links:
+I would describe myself as a medium-level candidate on interviewing with experience:

 Top `2%` in Leetcode Weekly Contests, `2000+` rating, `500+` solved Leetcode questions: [Leetcode](https://leetcode.com/jonathantsang/)